A Guide to Cleaning and Speeding up Your Slow Mac

 - Select your disk, usually called Macintosh HD, in the table, and click the first aid button in the toolbar.
-During this process, your computer will become unresponsive and there will be no Voiceover feedback.
-As Disk Utility states before it starts, this is normal and should clear up when verification is complete.
+During verification, your computer will become unresponsive and there will be no Voiceover feedback; this is normal and should resolve when verification is complete.

-- If Disk Utility reports problems that it cannot repair automatically, start up your Mac while holding down Command R, and run first aid from Disk Utility in macOS recovery.
+- If Disk Utility reports problems with either volume that it cannot repair automatically, start up your Mac while holding down Command-R, and run first aid from Disk Utility in macOS recovery.

 Note: for this to work, you'll need either a built-in keyboard or a USB keyboard connected to your Mac.
 Also, in this mode, you must turn Voiceover on manually; it doesn’t respect your user settings.
 The only voice in this mode is Fred, which cannot be changed.